scikit-hep/iminuit/README.rst

 Versions
 --------

-**The current 2.x series has introduced breaking interfaces changes with respect to the 1.x series.**
+The 2.x series has introduced breaking interfaces changes with respect to the 1.x series.
+There are no plans to introduce further breaking changes.

-All interface changes are documented in the `changelog`_ with recommendations how to upgrade.
-To keep existing scripts running, pin your major iminuit version to <2, i.e. ``pip install 'iminuit<2'`` installs the 1.x series.
+All interface changes from 1.x to 2.x are documented in the `changelog`_ with recommendations how to upgrade.
+To keep old scripts running, pin your major iminuit version to <2: the command ``pip install 'iminuit<2'`` installs the 1.x series.

 .. _changelog: https://scikit-hep.org/iminuit/changelog.html
 .. _tutorials: https://scikit-hep.org/iminuit/tutorials.html